What’s it like to be a Recruitment Consultant?

 In a snapshot, Australia’s recruitment industry is worth $11 billion dollars, consists of almost 7,000 businesses and employs 92,000 people (courtesy of IBIS World).

 So, if you’re ready for a new career, why not start today.
-You can enrol to study the Certificate of Recruitment Consulting, Advanced Certificate of Human Resources/Advanced Certificate of Recruitment, Advanced Certificate of Recruitment or the Certificate of Recruitment, with leading education provider Australian Online Courses.
+You can enrol to study the Recruitment Consultant Training Program, Certificate of Human Resources Management, or the Certificate of Recruitment, with leading education provider Australian Online Courses.